kieran-ohara/blog/src/_drafts/2018-08-21-one-thousand-dotfile-commits.md

 title:  One thousand dotfile commits.
 ---

-Recently I made the 1000th commit to my dotfiles, and decided to mark the occasion by
+Recently I made the 1000 commits to my dotfiles, and decided to mark the occasion by
 [open-sourcing them](https://www.github.com/kieran-bamforth/dotfiles)
-gradually (there's a lot of private stuff in there!).
-An unexpected nostalgia came about as I browsed the 2-year-old git log; workflow revolutionising patterns, learnings and tools evolved in front of me which I started to capture here.
+gradually.
+An unexpected nostalgia came while browsing the 2-year-old git log; workflow revolutionising patterns, learnings and tools evolved in place of which I'd like to share some here.

 - joy of migrating to standard tools
 - embracing unix philosophy